Antonius Diogenes: Summary of the novel in Photios

-The current knowledge of the novel's content is from Photios, who left a brief summary in his lengthy volume of what-is-worth-to-read, Myriobiblos, which he made for his idle brother, Tarasios, to allow him to choose which books to read.
+The current knowledge of the novel's content is from Photios, who left a summary in his Myriobiblos, a lengthy volume advising his idle brother, Tarasios, which books to read.
 Two sections in Porphyry also partially survive, where the novel is used as a historical source for his Life of Pythagoras, but neither section is very helpful about the plot.
 The few surviving papyrus fragments of the novel, however, do reveal some aspects of the structure and content.

-Even though Photios praises the work in high tones, both for its style clarity and its plot credibility, the summary of the content that he presents creates a confusing impression, mainly because of the multiple nested levels of narration.
+Even though Photios praises the work in high tones, both for its style clarity and its plot credibility, his summary of the content creates a confusing impression, mainly because of the multiple nested levels of narration.

-The novel begins in an outermost layer where the author introduces a Roman, Faustinus, who travels the world in search of rare books to give to his bibliophile sister Isidora.
+The novel begins in the outermost layer, where the author introduces a Roman named Faustinus, who travels the world searching for rare books to give to his bibliophile sister, Isidora.
 His latest journey has taken him to Tyros.
-A corresponding letter of the author follows a dedication to his own sister, also named Isidora.
+A corresponding letter from the author follows a dedication to his own sister, also named Isidora.

 Faustinus discovers a letter whose contents form the novel's first frame.
-It was written by a Greek, Balagros, a member of the Somatophylax Guard of Alexander the Great, to his wife Phila, the eldest daughter of Antipater; the couple are genuine historical figures incorporated into the novel.
-Balagros reports that after the conquest of Tyros, Alexander, Hephaistion and Parmenion were shown a hypogeium containing several stone sarcophagi.
+It was written by Balagros, a Greek soldier in the Somatophylakes of Alexander the Great, to his wife Phila, the eldest daughter of Antipater; the couple are genuine historical figures incorporated into the novel.
+Balagros reports that after the conquest of Tyros, Alexander, Hephaistion and Parmenion were shown a hypogeum containing several stone sarcophagi.
 These were adorned with peculiar inscriptions: